rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 };
 ```

-The snippet defines an object exported as the default value, which can be imported and
-used as a middleware or handler in a server-side application.
-The `fetch` function
-within this object serves as the entry point for processing requests.

 The first section of the code deals with extracting relevant information from the
 incoming request.
 It destructures the `method`, `url`, and `headers` properties from the
 `request` object, which represents the client's request.